WendellAdriel/jodit-vue/README.md

 #### Buttons property

-When providing the buttons to show on the editor you will need to provide an array with sub arrays on it, each sub array will be a "button group", on the toolbar the groups are separated by a divider, so if you want to group the buttons by their behavior or something like that, you just need to pass an array like the one below:
+When providing the buttons to show on the editor you will need to provide a string with the buttons that you want to show, separated by a comma.
+The button names can be found **[here](https://xdsoft.net/jodit/play.html)**.
+You can also pass a `|` to put a divider between the buttons.

 ```
 <template>